Legal Guide

 During periods of high inflation, RPI-linked clauses can produce sudden material jumps.
 A 10 percent year-on-year RPI increase, for example, leads to a 10 percent ground rent increase at the next review.
 A series of high-inflation years compounds.

 Lender position has hardened on RPI-linked clauses in recent years.
-Some lenders accept them with a cap (such as a maximum of CPI plus a defined margin); others refuse them outright.
+Some lenders accept them with a cap (such as a maximum of CPI (Consumer Prices Index) plus a defined margin); others refuse them outright.
 The buyer pool is narrower than for fixed peppercorn ground rents, but typically wider than for doubling clauses.

 Fix routes are the same as for high or doubling ground rent: statutory lease extension to reset to peppercorn, deed of variation to convert to a fixed amount, or selling as-is at a price reflecting the buyer pool.